weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Why was this change made?

 `ConfigurationBeanDeclaration` was used to register configuration classes with the `ConfigurationProvider` framework, to be tracked by OSGi managed services.
-Regsitration is now done automatically by analyzing the bundle's metatype information when it's registered with the OSGi container.
+Registration is now done automatically by analyzing the bundle's metatype information when it's registered with the OSGi container.
 This happens in the background, improving the developer experience by removing the `ConfigurationBeanDeclaration` requirement and the possible frustration of using the `ConfigurationProvider` API.